wbamberg/e10s/articles/message-manager.md

 To load a content script use the `loadFrameScript` function:

     // chrome script
-    messageManager.loadFrameScript("chrome://my-e10s-extension/content/content.js");
+    messageManager.loadFrameScript("chrome://my-e10s-extension/content/content.js", true);

-This takes one mandatory parameter, which is a chrome:// URL pointing to the content script you want to load.
+This takes two mandatory parameters:

+* a `chrome://` URL pointing to the content script you want to load
+* a boolean flag `allowDelayedLoad`

-Extension developers can [register a chrome URL](https://developer.mozilla.org/en/docs/Chrome_Registration) to define the mapping between the URL and a content script packaged with the extension:
+Extension developers can [register a chrome URL](https://developer.mozilla.org/en/docs/Chrome_Registration) to define the mapping between the `chrome://` URL and a content script packaged with the extension:

     // chrome.manifest
     content my-e10s-extension content.js

-By default, `loadFrameScript` will only load the specified script into frames that are already open at the time the call is made, not any frames opened afterwards.
-But `loadFrameScript` takes an additional parameter `allowDelayedLoad`, which, if present and set to `true`, means that the content script will be loaded into any new frames opened after the `loadFrameScript` call.
+The `allowDelayedLoad` flag, if `true`, means that the content script will be loaded into any new frames opened after the `loadFrameScript` call.

-    // chrome script
-    // load script into current and future frames messageManager.loadFrameScript("chrome://my-e10s-extension/content/content.js", true);

 ## Content script environment ##